-Line 5 - You can find your property identification information on your property tax bill or the assessment roll.
+Line 5: You can find your property identification information on your property tax bill or on the assessment roll.
+See Check your assessment.

 In order to qualify for a reduced assessment, you will need to prove to the satisfaction of the BAR that your property is currently over-assessed.
 This section gives you the opportunity to provide information that supports a lower assessment.

 For homeowners and owners of most residential properties, the best way to support your case is by providing sales of comparable properties where the sales prices are lower than the assessor's estimated market value of your property.
 See How to estimate the market value of your home.

 In this section, you will make your case for reduced assessment by demonstrating that your property is assessed either:

 - at a higher level of assessment than the rest of the community (Unequal - Option A)

 - higher than the actual market value of your property (Excessive - Option B1)

 - too high because an exemption has been improperly denied (Excessive - Option B2)